EXCLUSIVE-China Resources Beer in talks to acquire Heineken's China business - sources

 Details have not been finalised and talks could yet fall apart, the sources said.
 They declined to be identified as the information is not public.

-CR Beer did not immediately respond to requests for comment.
+CR Beer did not respond to requests for comment.
 Heineken declined to comment.

+Shares of CR Beer jumped as much as 14.4 percent on Friday in Hong Kong to an all-time high of HK$35.30, following the Reuters report published after Thursday’s market close.

+“The (CR Beer) stock move is driven by the news about the company’s interest in Heineken’s China business.
+China Resources already owns the top beer brand in China, but it’s a very local brand,” said Steven Leung, a Hong Kong-based director at brokerage UOB Kay Hian.

 Heineken, which entered China in 1983, has struggled to set up a strong distribution network and to make a mark with its flagship Heineken lager, which lags far behind AB InBev’s Budweiser in the premium market, industry analysts say.